markround/tiller/README-zookeeper.md

 You also do not need to enable both plugins; for example you may just want to retrieve values for your templates from zookeeper, but continue to use files to store your actual template content.

 # Configuring
-Configuration for this plugin is placed inside a "zookeeper" block; this can either be included in the main `common.yaml` file, or in a per-environment file inside the `common` block.
+Configuration for this plugin is placed inside a "zookeeper" block; this can either be included in the main `common.yaml` file, or in a per-environment file inside the `common:` block.
 See the main [README.md](https://github.com/markround/tiller/blob/master/README.md#common-configuration) for more information on this.

-A sample configuration (showing the defaults for most items) is as follows :
+A sample configuration (showing the defaults for most parameters) is as follows :
 ```yaml
  zookeeper:
    uri: 'zk.example.com:2181'